Why the MSL in Tax?

 Do I need to take an English Language Proficiency Test?

 An English language proficiency test is required for all applicants whose bachelor’s degree was not taught in English, or for applicants whose degree program was taught in English but whose degree-granting institution is located in a country where English is not the primary language.
 Such applicants must submit an official score result from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Please see the Application Instructions for more information.

 What is the program fee?

-In the Spring 2017 semester, tuition is $2,482 per credit.
+In the Fall 2017 semester, tuition is $2,569 per credit.
 Registration fees are $594 for the first credit taken and $52 for each additional credit.
 A technology use fee of $107 is also assessed each semester.
-A two credit class taken in the fall of 2016 would cost approximately $5,631 in tuition and fees, excluding books, late fees, etc.
+For a complete schedule of fees, please visit the Bursar's website.

 Most students already have a laptop or desktop computer with which to view streaming class videos.
 Students may want to see if their system meets our system requirements.